build-your-own-internet/byoi/chapters/001-getting-started/README.md

 - `machine`: any computer.
 Could be a server, a router, a client...
 - `gateway`: a `machine` on the internet that has the ability to route.
 - `host`: a `machine` on the internet that does NOT have any routing capabilities.
+- network: 2 or more machines that can communicate directly with each other over a physical medium (think actual wires or actual radio signals).
+- internetwork (or internet): 2 or more machines on _different networks_ that can communicate with each other.
+There are special devices (routers) that are used to fascilitate communication between each machine.

 ## Running your docker container

 We got this magic [Dockerfile](Dockerfile) that gets everything set up!
 Neat!
+Without going into too much detail, our Dockerfile:

+- builds a docker image on top of the specified OS (ubuntu)
+- installs a bunch of networking software
+- copies the bash script, `start-up.sh`, from this chapter into the docker image

-Without going into too much detail, our Dockerfile builds our docker image on top of the specified OS (ubuntu), installs a bunch of networking software, and then copies in a script called `start-up.sh`.
-Because Docker containers only stay alive for as long as it takes to process whatever commands are given to it, we're using our `start-up.sh` script to tell our Docker container to `start-up` in the background so we can pop in and out of them as we please.
+The `start-up.sh` script at this point is just call to run the `sleep` command forever.
+Why?
+Docker containers only stay alive for as long as it takes to process whatever commands are given to it.
+By running `sleep` in the background, we keep the container alive so we can pop in and out of them as we please.
+We will add more to this script in future chapters to create the exact docker image we need for a functional internetwork.

 To start with, we want to create 2 containers.
 We can use the same Docker image to generate both containers.
-To make it easy to differentiate between the containers, we're going to give them names.
+To make it easy to differentiate between the containers, we're going to name them after my cats, `boudi` and `pippin`...
+Because what else would you do?

 To do so:

 1. `docker build .`
 1. Grab the image ID (the jumble of letters and numbers following `writing image sha256:`) from the output and assign that ID to an environment variable (i.e. `export DOCKER_IMAGE=<image_id>`)